Absence for Religious Observance

 Absence of a child on days that are exclusively set aside for religious observance in their particular faith will be coded as a religious absence and will be authorised, but only for the day(s) of observance, not for extended leave.
 If you wish to take your child out of school for a religious observance please inform the school beforehand with a written explanation at the earliest opportunity.

-Children are expected to arrive punctually for when the bell rings at 8:45a.m.
+Children are expected to arrive punctually by 8:45a.m.
 Any children arriving after this time must enter school through the main entrance and be ‘signed in’ by a parent/carer.
-Registers close at 9a.m. and children arriving after this time will be marked as ‘Late’ on the class register.
+Registers close at 8:55a.m. and children arriving after this time will be marked as ‘Late’ on the class register.
 Children who arrive after 9.30am will be marked in the register as absent (unauthorised) for the whole of the morning session.
 Parents/carers of children who are persistently late will be contacted by the Headteacher and will be asked to address the problem.
 School may also make a referral to the Education Welfare Officer.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.